Frequently Asked Questions About Fiduciary Support

 How do you charge for your services?

-When serving as your trustee, or as executor/administrator our fees are accrued as a percentage of the estate, although particular circumstances may dictate an hourly billing arrangement for trustee matters.
+When serving as your trustee, agent under power of attorney or as executor/administrator our fees are accrued as a percentage of the estate, although particular circumstances may dictate an hourly billing arrangement for certain matters.
 In court-supervised cases, the Probate Court approves our fees.
 In non-court-supervised cases, fees are usually addressed in the estate planning documents by providing for “reasonable” compensation.

 We offer thirty minute in-office complementary consultations and we do not bill for our services until we actually begin serving.
 For example, when we are named as your successor trustee, we most likely will not bill for service until we assume the role as current trustee of your trust.

-If we are serving under Power of Attorney, in a fiduciary support role, or as Care Manager, we bill on an hourly basis.
+If we are serving in a fiduciary support role or as Care Manager, we bill on an hourly basis.

 What if something happens to you – who would be my fiduciary?